jakubnabrdalik/jakubnabrdalik.github.io/_posts/2015-11-02-P2P-Salary-review.md

 How about evaluating IMPACT a given individual has on the company?
 Would that make sense?
 If we review the impact, and connect it with the money, the system should be fair.

 You work hard every day to move us further?
 You learn at home as well, because you are passionate?
-And you code works in production?
+And your code works in production?
 Perfect.
 Money for you, good sir!

 You jerk off all day, but have brilliant ideas in the evening, that you implement in the morning, that solve a lot of problems for everyone and bring us closer to where we want to be?
 Why not, jerk off again, it’s fine with me.
 Just use the bathroom, please.
 And here, wipe your dick with those euros.